 Looking for the best rhubarb companion plants?
 You’re in the right place.
 Learn what you can plant next to rhubarb and what you should not plant near rhubarb.
 Get ideas about which vegetables grow well with rhubarb, which flowers grow well with rhubarb, which herbs grow well with rhubarb, and which fruit grows well with rhubarb.
 It’s all here, along with tips about the best place to plant rhubarb, the best fertilizer for rhubarb, and whether rhubarb needs a lot of water.
 I’ve been growing and harvesting rhubarb for over 20 years, and it’s one of the most easy-care, reliable plants in our garden.
-If you are looking for a low-maintenance, edible, deer-resistant addition to your collection, read on to learn how simple it is to grow fabulous rhubarb.
+If you are looking for a low-maintenance, edible, deer-resistant addition to your collection of perennial plants, read on to learn how simple it is to grow fabulous rhubarb.

 The Rhubarb Planting Backstory in Our Garden